Who Is Venus Williams?

-Venus Ebony Starr Williams was born on June 17, 1980, in Lynwood, California.
-One of Richard and Oracene Williams' five daughters, Venus, along with her younger sister, Serena, has redefined women's tennis with her strength and superb athleticism.
-Since turning pro in 1994, Venus has captured seven Grand Slam titles, including five Wimbledon championships.
-Venus was introduced to tennis by her father Richard Williams on the public courts in Los Angeles, not far from the family's home in Compton.
+Venus Ebony Starr Williams was born on June 17, 1980, in Lynwood, California to Richard and Oracene Williams.
+One of Richard's five daughters, Venus, along with her younger sister, Serena, has redefined women's tennis with her strength and superb athleticism.
+Since turning pro in 1994, Williams has captured seven Grand Slam titles, including five Wimbledon championships.
+Williams was introduced to tennis by her father Richard Williams on the public courts in Los Angeles, not far from the family's home in Compton.
 A former sharecropper from Louisiana, Richard Williams used what he'd gleaned from books and videos to instruct his daughters on the game.

 By the age of 10, Williams' serve topped 100 miles per hour, a weapon she used to go 63-0 on the United States Tennis Association junior tour.
 On October 31, 1994, she turned pro.
 She proved she was more than ready for this when, in her first match, she beat No. 50-seeded Shaun Stafford at the Bank of the West Classic in California.
 It was a momentous occasion for the Williams family.
 Richard, in particular, wasn't afraid to let the tennis world know that his girls were going to change the game.
 "That's one for the ghetto!" he shouted out at the press conference following Williams' victory.